allenai/allennlp/README.md

 AllenNLP has been a big success, but as the field is advancing quickly it's time to focus on new initiatives.
 We're working hard to make [AI2 Tango](https://github.com/allenai/tango) the best way to organize research codebases.
 If you are an active user of AllenNLP, here are some suggested alternatives:
 * If you like the trainer, the configuration language, or are simply looking for a better way to manage your experiments, check out [AI2 Tango](https://github.com/allenai/tango).
+* If you like the framework aspect of AllenNLP, check out [flair](https://github.com/flairNLP/flair).
+It has multiple state-of-art NLP models and you can easly use pretrained embeddings such as tranformers.
 * If you like the AllenNLP metrics package, check out [torchmetrics](https://torchmetrics.readthedocs.io/en/stable/).
 It has the same API as AllenNLP, so it should be a quick learning curve to make the switch.
 * If you want to vectorize text, try [the transformers library](https://github.com/huggingface/transformers).
 * If you want to maintain the AllenNLP Fairness or Interpret components, please get in touch.
 There is no alternative to it, so we are looking for a dedicated maintainer.